Ponte-Chain/Abstract/README.md

 ### PONTE's Game-Changing Technology: AI Escrow Protocol – Leveraging All Chain Transactions for Receiving BTC in Seconds, Not Hours

 PONTE.CLOUD is an AI-powered cross chain protocol built on robust and secure blockchain technology.
-It provides users with a fast, secure, and cost-effective way to transfer assets across multiple blockchains.
-The AI powered escrow protocol provided by PONTE.CLOUD facilitates transactions, allowing users to instantly transfer their asset from one blockchain to another without the wait for confirmations.
+It provides users with a fast, secure, and cost-effective way to transfer assets across multiple blockchains. <b>The AI powered escrow protocol</b> provided by PONTE.CLOUD facilitates transactions, allowing users to instantly transfer their asset from one blockchain to another without the wait for confirmations.
 This revolutionary technology changes the current state of cryptocurrency transactions - no longer do users need long delays in order to move funds from one address to another.

 ### THE GAME CHANGING